dbeurle/neon/docs/source/linear_solvers.rst

 Neon uses a selection of linear solvers, most of which are multithreaded.
 Direct solvers require no options apart from the solver name.

-.. table:: Direct solvers available ``"Name" : "keyword"``
+.. table:: Direct solvers available ``"Type" : "keyword"``
    :widths: auto

    ============ ============================================
-   Name keyword Details
+   Type keyword Details
    ============ ============================================
    Direct       Inbuilt from the Eigen library (LLT or LU) PaStiX       Interfaces to the PaStiX library (LLT or LU)